-This unexpected “appeal” has caught by surprise those individuals towards whom it was directed, and it was followed by a backlash of the public.
-Not only did the Tax Administration specifically draw attention to the taxpayer’s obligations, but also indicated that they have already identified certain individuals who do not adhere to these rules.
+This unexpected “invitation” has been a surprise for many of those to whom it was directed, and it was followed by a backlash from the public.
+With this gesture, not only did the Tax Administration openly draw the taxpayers’ attention to their obligations but has also explicitly indicated that certain individuals who do not adhere to these rules have already been identified.

-Still, a few days later, an official announcement was given, with the same content.
-According to the Tax Administration, they have analyzed the transactions made from abroad to the foreign exchange accounts of natural persons in Serbia and compared them to the submitted tax reports of the calculated and paid self-assessment taxes and contributions on the basis of salary and other income.
-The analysis has shown that the obligation to file a self-assessment tax return provided by the Law is widely violated by freelancers and other natural persons employed by foreign employers, which was the reason behind the Tax Administration’s intervention.
+According to the initial allegations of the Tax Administration, such a result arose from the conducted comparison of the transactions made from abroad to the foreign exchange accounts of natural persons in Serbia and the reports on the submitted tax returns of the taxes calculated and paid by the self-assessment, as well as of the contributions based on salary and other income.
+The conclusion that the described analysis led to is that the legal obligation of a self-taxation has been subject to a large number of violations by freelancers and other natural persons engaged by foreign employers and clients, which was the main trigger of the Tax Administration’s intervention.

 Although at a first glance, it appears that the obligation to pay the taxes and contributions for the salary or other income from abroad has always been a generally known fact, everything previously described creates the impression that a certain number of taxpayers were not aware of this obligation of theirs, whereas the ones who were aware weren’t sure how to calculate the exact amount that needs to be paid.
 Consequently, we have had the opportunity to encounter the practical realization of the famous legal principle stating that the “ignorance of the law excuses not”, given that the majority of freelancers have been confronted with the obligation to retroactively pay significant amounts of taxes to the government.